OBOAcademy/obook/docs/howto/fixing-conflicts.md

 4. From the menu bar, select Branch > "Update from master".

 5. A message indicating the file with a conflict should appear along with the option to open the file (owl or obo file) in a text/code editor, such as Sublime Text.
 Click the button to open the file.
+*See "Optional Reserialisation" below before executing the following steps to potentially make the fix easier to resolve.*

 6. Search the file for conflict markings ( <<<<<<< ======= >>>>>>> ).